braintree/browser-switch-android/v3_MIGRATION_GUIDE.md

 ## Launch Modes

-If your deep link destination activity is configured in the `AndroidManifest.xml` with `android:launchMode="singleTop"`, `android:launchMode="singleTask"` or `android:launchMode="singleInstance"` handle the return to app from browser with the intent from `onNewIntent` rather than `onResume`
+If your deep link destination activity is configured in the `AndroidManifest.xml` with `android:launchMode="singleTop"`, `android:launchMode="singleTask"` or `android:launchMode="singleInstance"` handle the return to app from browser with the intent from `onNewIntent` rather than `onResume`.

 ```kotlin
 class MySingleTopActivity : ComponentActivity() {